-AEMO's approach in the MT PASA timeframe is to allocate While these may represent the maximum energy available in any given week, units may not be capable of operating up to these weekly limits indefinitely.
+As part of the MT PASA process, energy constrained Generators submit weekly energy limits.
+While these may represent the maximum energy available in any given week, units may not be capable of operating up to these weekly limits indefinitely.
 There may also be annual energy limits that are more constraining.
-Since the reliability standard is assessed annually, AEMO may also use information provided under the GELF or through generator surveys to -set relevant annual energy constraints for MT PASA modelling.
-MT PASA modelling then allocates energy constrained generation to periods where forecast demand is high with respect to available capacity.
-This maximises capacity reserves throughout the MT PASA period.
-AEMO assumes that this reflects a likely market outcome that appropriately minimises forecast capacity shortfalls to minimise USE over the year.
+Since the reliability standard is assessed annually, AEMO may also use information provided under the GELF or through generator surveys to set relevant annual energy constraints for MT PASA modelling.
+MT PASA modelling then allocates energy constrained generation to periods where forecast demand is high with respect to available capacity to minimise USE over the year.